-One way to create a catheter eyelet is by literally punching a hole in the material, sometimes called “cold-punching.”
-While this will create eyelets that do their intended job, some catheter-users find that punched eyelets are a little rougher and the edges can create some discomfort as the catheter moves through their urethra.
+One way to create a catheter eyelet is by literally punching a hole in the material.
+This process is known as “cold-punching.”
+While this will create eyelets that do their intended job, some catheter users find that punched eyelets are rougher.
+If the edges are not soft, the catheter may create friction or discomfort as it inserts or withdraws.

-Many catheter products being manufactured today have eyelets that are polished.
-Polishing the holes makes the edges much smoother, which allows for a more comfortable catheterization with less friction.
+Many catheter products today have polished drainage eyelets.
+Polishing the drain holes makes the edges much smoother, which may feel more comfortable.

 Size and Shape of Catheter Eyelets

 The catheter eyelets can vary from brand to brand in terms of shape and size.
-Larger eyelets may allow urine to drain a little faster, as will having two or more eyelets versus just one.
+Larger eyelets may allow urine to drain a little faster.
 Smaller or fewer eyelets will allow the urine to flow a little more slowly from one’s bladder.
 However, this also depends upon the brand itself, as some catheter types may also have more narrow interior passages due to their unique layering, which could also account for slower drainage.

 Another point to take into consideration is that the shape of the catheter eyelets may also play a role in how comfortable a catheter may feel.
 In an in vitro study in 2014, researchers looked at how eyelet shape affects the surface tissue of the urethra.
-It was determined that wider drainage eyelets allowed more tissue to dip into the hole, which may create a feeling of discomfort, irritation, or friction.
+Wider drainage eyelets allow more tissue to dip into the hole, which may create a feeling of discomfort, irritation, or friction.
 This might be another aspect to consider when looking at your catheter options.